sanchosk/PylontechMonitoring/README.md

   * Install arduino IDE and ESP8266 libraries as [described here](https://averagemaker.com/2018/03/wemos-d1-mini-setup.html)
   * Open [PylontechMonitoring.ino](PylontechMonitoring.ino) in arduino IDE
   * Make sure to copy content of [libraries subdirectory](libraries) to [libraries of your Arduino IDE](https://forum.arduino.cc/index.php?topic=88380.0).
-  * Specify your WiFi login and password at the top of the file (line 11-12)
-  * If you want MQTT support, uncomment line 15 and fill details in lines 20-24
+  * Configure all parameters in file Pylontech.h for your use
     * Upload project to your device
   * Connect Wemos D1 mini to the MAX3232 transreceiver
   * Connect transreceiver to RJ10/RJ45 as descibed in the schematics (all three lines need to be connected)
   * Connect RJ10/RJ45 to the serial port of the Pylontech US2000 battery.
 If you have multiple batteries - connect to the master one.